Suspected mail bomber to plead guilty in spree targeting Obama, De Niro, CNN

 None of the bombs detonated and no one was injured, but the explosives were loaded with shards of glass intended to "maximize harm to the defendant's victims," prosecutors said in court papers.

-Sayoc, described by relatives as a down-on-his-luck former stripper, was hit with five federal counts: interstate transportation of an explosive, illegal mailing of explosives, threats against former presidents and other persons, threatening interstate communications, and assaulting current and former federal officers.
+Sayoc, described by relatives as a down-on-his-luck former stripper, was hit with a 30-count indictment charging him with using a weapon of mass destruction, interstate transportation and receipt of explosives and illegal mailing of explosives.

-If convicted on all counts, he faces up to 48 years behind bars.
+If convicted on the top counts, he faces life in prison.
 It was not clear which charges he will plead guilty to when he appears in federal court in Manhattan next Thursday.

 Sayoc's lawyer, Ian H. Marcus Amelkin, declined to comment.
 A spokeswoman for the U.S. Attorney's Office in Manhattan also declined comment.